Statement

 And the Universe Goes Mad 2022 Oil, cold wax, mixed media on panel, 24 x 30 in

-I have been working steadily as a painter for more than ten years, and am currently studying for my MFA at the Pennsylvania Academy of the Fine Arts.
-My path to becoming an artist has included the practice of law, environmental non-profit work, and a career teaching pilates and Gyrotonic®.
-Each has contributed to my development: the discipline to maintain a daily studio practice, the ability to conceive and communicate a message; an eye for balance in a composition; and a tactile awareness and ability to construct and deconstruct movement all inform my approach to a work surface.
+My path as an artist has traversed the practice of law, non-profit work, and a career teaching pilates and Gyrotonic®.
+Each has contributed to my development as an artist: the discipline to maintain a daily studio practice, the ability to conceive and communicate a message; an eye for balance in a composition; and a tactile awareness inform my working approach.